 To sum things up, I am short and I’m still learning to deal with it, even though I’ve been climbing for 22 years.
 Sometimes it sucks.
 But in the end, I think life is all about solving problems and overcoming challenges, so we short climbers can use these long, dynamic moves as opportunities to solve the problem and get better at climbing.

 We can revel in our amazing successes when we do long moves we didn’t think we could do.
-We can bask in our sends that include a dyno for a pocket around a blank arete (my last project).
+We can bask in our sends that include a dyno for a pocket around a blind arete (my last project).
 And we can do everything in our power to make those moves possible by training finger strength, lock-off strength, wide strength, dynamic movement, and core.

 Whatever you do, try not to ever say, “I’m too short for this move,” because, well, Ashima Shiraishi is 5’1″…